Aeonitis/Reverse-Engineer-Azel/README.md

 - Use a debugger: A debugger is a software tool that allows us to step through the game code and analyze how it is executing.
 This can be an incredibly useful tool for reverse engineering a game, as it allows us to see how the code is working in real-time and identify key functions and data structures.
 - Patterns & Structures: When reverse engineering a game, it's important to look for patterns and structures in the code and data.
 This includes identifying repeating code blocks, data tables, and other patterns that can provide insight into how the game is working.
 Once you identify these patterns, we can start to map out the game logic and data structures.
 - Disassemble: Disassembling the game code involves converting the compiled machine code into assembly language.
 This can be a time-consuming process, but it can provide a deeper understanding of how the game code is working and how it is interacting with the Sega Saturn hardware.
-- Patience & Persistence = Learning whilst discovering more of one of best games ever!
+- Patience & Persistence = Learning whilst discovering more of a great game!

 ## Documentation: